Return to Planning and Development Homepage

 Q. What is the County Planning Commission and what role do they play in long-range planning?

 A. The Planning Commission is a nine (9) member Commission appointed by County Council whose primary duties are to prepare the local comprehensive plan, prepare any land use regulations and make recommendations regarding the rezoning of property.
 The Commission also approves new roads and reviews proposed subdivision developments.
-The Commission meets once a month, generally every the 4th Monday.
+The Commission meets on the fourth Monday of the month, when there are cases to be heard..

 Q. How do I subdivide my property and record a plat?

-A. The subdivision of property requires the preparation of plat by a surveyor.
+A. The subdivision of property requires the preparation of a plat by a South Carolina Licensed Land Surveyor.
 Before a plat can be recorded at the Register of Deeds, it must be approved by the Office of Planning & Development for compliance with zoning regulations (i.e., lot size, lot width and access).
 If approved, the plat can be taken to the Register of Deeds and recorded.

 Q. Do these regulations apply throughout County?